NesyaLab/Quantum-Hybrid-Diffusion-Models-for-EO/README.md

 The *QuanResNet Block* (red) replaces the first convolution with a quanvolutional quantum filter applied to local spatial patches.
 The *QResNet Block* (purple), placed at the bottleneck, replaces both convolutions with a Variational Quantum Circuit (VQC) applied to a fraction of channels.

-## Overview

-This repository contains an experimental framework for quantum hybrid diffusion models applied to Earth Observation (EO) data.

 ## Project Structure